JimLiu96/JSCN/README.md

-This a code for using multiple source domains to improve the performance on on target domain.
-The code is based spectral collaborative filtering method.
+This is a code for cross-domain recommendation.
+It supports using multiple source domains to improve the performance on on one target domain.
+The code is based [spectral collaborative filtering](https://github.com/lzheng21/SpectralCF) method.

 # Citation
 If you use the code, please cite [our paper](https://arxiv.org/abs/1910.08219)